Skip to content

 Royal Decree 1029/2022 regulates exposure to radon gas in workplaces, identifying those that require a mandatory radon exposure assessment:

-Underground workplaces, such as construction sites, tunnels, mines or caves;
+Places of underground work such as construction sites, tunnels, mines or caves.

-Places where groundwater is processed, handled or exploited, such as thermal activities and spas;
+Places where it is processed, handled or used water from origin underground, such as activities thermal and spas.

-Radon gas is a colourless, odourless, tasteless radioactive gas that forms naturally from the radioactive transformation of uranium in the earth’s crust; It can accumulate in enclosed spaces such as dwellings, buildings and workplaces; The CTE contemplates a series of measures to encourage/facilitate/provide that both refurbished and newly built dwellings comply with radon gas health requirements; We offer a range of services to support companies in the construction sector:
+Radon gas is a colourless, odourless, tasteless radioactive gas that forms naturally in the earth’s crust. odourless and tasteless, which is formed naturally from the radioactive transformation of uranium. a13> the radioactive transformation of the uranium present in the Earth’s crust.
+It can accumulate in enclosed spaces such as homes, buildings and places of work.
+The CTE contemplates a series of measures to promote/facilitate/encourage that homes, both renovated and newly built buildings, comply with the requirements for health in relation to radon gas.
+We offer a range of services to provide support to companies in the construction sector:

 Contact us for advice on how to comply with the CTE in relation to radon gas;

-Consultancy on constructive measures to be taken against radon gas, as well as mitigation solutions in case of exceeding the maximum permitted levels of radon inside a building;
+Consultancy on the measures to be taken against radon gas, as well as solutions for mitigation in case that the levels exceed the maximum levels permitted of radon inside a building.

-Preliminary measures to identify the radon potential at the construction site;
+Measures taken beforehand to identify the potential of radon at the location of the construction site.

 Main parameters involved in going from air concentrations to estimated dose: